climatempo/challenge-accepted/README.md

 ## How to run

-Use [json-server](https://github.com/typicode/json-server) to run a server with the data using following command: `json-server -p 4000 db.json`
+Use [json-server](https://github.com/typicode/json-server) to run a server with the data using the following command: `json-server -p 4000 db.json`

 After that, install the packages with `yarn install` or `npm install`, then run `yarn start` or `npm start`